 - Although some forms of embezzlement are perpetrated by employees against their companies, others involve corporate actors committing financial fraud in violation of their fiduciary duties to their clients

 - Securities fraud can encompass misleading declarations about stock performance, insider trading and misreporting of corporate financial information

-Talk To An Attorney That Knows How To Mount A Defense
+Talk To Attorneys Who Know How To Mount A Defense

 Federal laws do more than just define what kinds of evidence are admissible in various court proceedings.
 They also remove protections like statutes of limitations, define minimum penalties and give the government the power to prosecute you to the ends of the Earth.

-As a Pennsylvania attorney with a passion for the law, I’m proud to help you ensure that your defense is as rock-solid as possible.
+As Pennsylvania attorneys with a passion for the law, we’re proud to help you ensure that your defense is as rock-solid as possible.
 Call Stanton D. Levenson, P.A.
-Law Offices, today at 412-552-3231, or send a message here to take that first step in building your defensive strategy.
+Law Offices, in Pittsburgh, today at 412-552-3231, or send a message here to take that first step in building your defensive strategy.